icstechsales/dql-explorer/README.md

 ## Configure

+Note: Try this on a development server.

-- Clone this repository
+- Clone this repository.
-- Place the dqlexplorer.nsf on your Domino 10 server (currently it needs to be deployed in the root of your data directory.
+- Place the dqlexplorer.nsf on your Domino 10 server (currently it needs to be deployed in the root of your data directory).
-- The database runs 3 agents, you will need to sign the database so the agents can run on your server
+- The database runs 3 agents, you will need to sign the database so the agents can run on your server.
 - The Web application relies on Domino Access Services (DAS) being enabled on the dqlexplorer.nsf (default), but that means there is a need to be enable DAS on your server.
 The following example show how to enable the Data service on a server.

   - If internet site documents are enabled, do the following: